Sunday Times Rich List

-The Sunday Times Rich List is a list of the 1,000 wealthiest people or families resident in the United Kingdom ranked by net wealth.
+The Sunday Times Rich List is a list of the 350 wealthiest people or families resident in the United Kingdom ranked by net wealth.
 The list is updated annually in April and has been published as a magazine supplement by British national Sunday newspaper The Sunday Times since 1989.
 The editorial decisions governing the compilation of the Rich List are published in the newspaper and online as its "Rules of engagement".

 The Rich List is not limited to British citizens and it includes individuals and families born overseas but who predominantly work and/or live in Britain.
 This excludes some individuals with prominent financial assets in Britain.

 The editors estimate subjects' wealth from a range of public information, based on values in January each year.
 They typically explain their actions by stating: "We measure identifiable wealth, whether land, property, racehorses, art or significant shares in publicly quoted companies.
 We exclude bank accounts—to which we have no access...
 We try to give due consideration to liabilities."

 The 2015 list marked the first year Queen Elizabeth II was not among the list's top 300 most wealthy since the list began in 1989.
 She was number one on the inaugural Sunday Times Rich List 1989.

-The most recent list was published online on 16 May 2025 and in print on 18 May 2025.
+The most recent list was published online on 15 May 2026 and in print as a magazine supplement on 17 May 2026.